Posts

 Image

-(Costco) This is a generic form of Zyrtec that is available over the counter.
-I love the price-it's about $15 for 365 pills-yes, a year's supply!
+There is a generic form of Zyrtec that is available over the counter.
+I love the price - it's about $15 for 365 pills - yes, a year's supply!
 And since all 3 of my kids take the antihistamine every day of their life, the cost can add up.
-(They also take 2 other maintenance medications every day for their asthma too.
-We spend LOTS of money at the pharmacy!)
-Some people are lucky enough to only need antihistamines for a few weeks in the spring or summer.
-Not our family.
-My kids are allergic to anything that is alive-cats, dogs, horses, trees, flowers, bushes, grass, etc. So when daughter Kitty went in for allergy shots yesterday, she was miserable.
-She was sneezing, her eyes were watering and she couldn't stop sniffing her nose.
+They also take 2 other maintenance inhalers every day for their asthma too.
+We spend LOTS of money at the pharmacy!
+Some people have seasonal allergies, but not our family.
+My kids are allergic to anything that is alive - cats, dogs, horses, trees, flowers, bushes, grass, etc. So when daughter Kitty went in for allergy shots yesterday, she was miserable.
+She was sneezing, her eyes were watering, and she couldn't stop sniffing her nose.
 Shot Nurse had to check with Asthma Doc to see if she could have shots.
-I think Shot Nurse was worried about Kitty's allergies that day.
-If she gave Kitty her allergy shots when she was that miserable, would she have a bad reaction?
+I think Shot Nurse was worried about Kitty's allergies that day and if she gave Kitty her allergy shots when she was that miserable, would she have a bad reaction?
+Shot Nurse checked with Asthma Doc, and he ...

 Necklace fans for heat and allergies